thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

             * - ``\x10DWF``
               - :ref:`picture-format-1bit-cas50`.

-.. todo:: What is the format of the data?
+This is followed by a single data part representing the monochrome picture.

 .. _casiolink-cas40-dm: